Dimetrodon: New specimens

 In the decades following Romer and Price's monograph, many Dimetrodon specimens were described from localities outside Texas and Oklahoma.
 The first was described from the Four Corners region of Utah in 1966 and another was described from Arizona in 1969.
-In 1975, Olson reported Dimetrodon material from Ohio.
+In 1975, Olson reported Dimetrodon material from the Washington Formation of Ohio, which has been given a tentative assignment of D. cf. limbatus.
 A new species of Dimetrodon called D. occidentalis (meaning "western Dimetrodon") was named in 1977 from New Mexico.
 The specimens found in Utah and Arizona probably also belong to D. occidentalis.

 Before these discoveries, a theory existed that a midcontinental seaway separated what is now Texas and Oklahoma from more western lands during the Early Permian, isolating Dimetrodon to a small region of North America, while a smaller sphenacodontid called Sphenacodon dominated the western area.
 While this seaway probably did exist, the discovery of fossils outside Texas and Oklahoma show that its extent was limited and that it was not an effective barrier to the distribution of Dimetrodon.

 In 2001, a new species of Dimetrodon called D. teutonis was described from the Lower Permian Bromacker locality at the Thuringian Forest of Germany, extending the geographic range of Dimetrodon outside North America for the first time.